CesarChaparro1974/Software_Development_App/README.md

 # link to GitHub repository
 https://github.com/CesarChaparro1974/webapppjt.git

+# if you want to launch the app on your local machine:
+Python libraries are saved in requirements.txt file.
+The information about the app's structure is saved on the app.py file which starts the Streamlit app.
+To execute the main python file to launch the Streamlit app, use Streamlit run command followed by the path to the main file (Streamlit run app.py).

+Prerequisites:
+- Python 3.x
+- Install dependencies: pip3 install -r requirements.txt
+- Run the app: Streamlit run app.py

 # libraries
 Libraries imported on this project:
 - pandas: To be used for data manipulation and analysis.